oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

 ## Deploying using ADS

 Instead of using the console, you can also deploy using the ADS from your local machine.
+Make sure that you've also created and setup your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) to execute the commands below.

 * make sure you have installed the ADS on your local machine